Houses go up in flames in about three minutes, eight times faster than they would have 50 years ago.

 Discolouration or charring means you’ve already had some sort of small electrical spark that has impacted the switch or outlet.
 This is not a good sign.

 We can troubleshoot what the problem is, and make your home safe again.
+If need be – repair and install new outlets in your Calgary home.

 Tip: Another way to tell if outlets and switches are working properly is to touch the plates covering them.
 If they’re hot against your hand, your wires and connectors may be overheating as well.